ritesh1191/InterViewCode/README.md

 ## Usage
-1. Open the CodeCast live demo.
+1. Open the InterViewCode Application Home Page.
 2. Enter a Room ID or generate a new one.
 3. Set your username.
 4. Start collaborating with others in the same room.